 Begin picking up trash in and around the parking area.
 Be careful of poison ivy around the edges of the parking lot and along the path to the beach.
 Keep track of the type of trash you pick up on the back of the Adopt-A-Beach Litter Monitoring form.

 Do not pick up any dead birds.
-Notify Kerry Kelly, AAB Coordinator, about any sick or dead birds and their location.
-He will notify our botulism study crew who will report it and either remove it for testing or bury it.
+Include the location and description of any dead birds you find on the beach in the Comments section of your online report.
+We will notify the Bot Squad volunteer for that beach who will report it and either remove it for testing or bury it.
 Dead birds or fish on our shore may be related to avian botulism.
 We support an extensive, multi-agency study into the cause of waterfowl deaths on our Lake Michigan shores.
-If you are interested in learning more about this study check the study web site.
-If you would be interested in joining our team of volunteers who walk a beach once a week from June through November checking for water and beach conditions, dead birds and fish, contact Kerry Kelly, who will get you in touch with the Avian Botulism Program Coordinator for Sleeping Bear Dunes National Lakeshore.
+If you are interested in learning more about this study check the study web site or read the latest newsletter: May 2016 Bot Squad Newsletter.
+If you would be interested in joining the Bot Squad team of volunteers who walk a beach once a week from June through November checking for water and beach conditions, dead birds and fish, contact [email protected].

-When you are done, you can enter your data online at the Alliance for the Great Lakes web site www.greatlakesadopt.org.
+When you are done, you can enter your data online on our web site.

-If you have any questions, contact Kerry Kelly.
+If you have any questions, contact the Adopt-A-Beach Manager, Mary Peterson.